How to Adopt in Ohio- A brief outline of the Adoption Process in Ohio

 Adoption is an exciting journey.
 We will outline briefly the adoption process on this page, but by all means, call or email if you have further questions as this outline is not all inclusive to the process itself.

 Many families seeking to adopt have gone through years of loss, infertility and grief.
 These losses should not be taken lightly and families do need time to heal before they start on to another emotional journey.
+Therefore sometimes waiting until you are ready to move forward is ok.

 Making a decision on the type of adoption should be one of the first decisions you should make.
-The programs available within our agency are;
+The programs available within our agency are:

 - Newborn (Infant adoption)